ITU-BDSA2025-GROUP9/Chirp/docs/report.md

 \newpage
 # Process

+This section describes the processes used during the development of *Chirp!*, covering build, test, release, and deployment workflows, as well as team collaboration and development practices.
+The section outlines how automation was used to ensure consistent builds and deployments, how work was organized and tracked within the team, and how the application can be built, tested, and run locally.

 ## Build, test, release, and deployment
-This UML activity diagram shows the process of building, testing, releasing, and deploying _Chirp!_ to our GitHub and Azure Web App.
+The following UML activity diagram shows the process of building, testing, releasing, and deploying _Chirp!_ to our GitHub and Azure Web App.
 In our project, we have three distinct workflows: a _release_ workflow for publishing the application, a _test_ workflow for building and testing the application, and a _deploy_ workflow for deploying the application to Azure.